An Interview with HRH The Princess of Wales: Aftermath

 Birt subsequently wrote in his memoirs that, "In effect the Diana interview marked the end of the BBC's institutional reverence—though not its respect—for the monarchy."
-Birt had previously liased with Lord Robert Fellowes and Robin Janvrin while negotiating the BBC's access to the British royal family and wrote that he "had been sorry to hurt such good people".
+Birt had previously liased with Robert Fellowes and Robin Janvrin while negotiating the BBC's access to the British royal family and wrote that he "had been sorry to hurt such good people".
 The BBC soon lost its sole production of the Queen's Royal Christmas Message in the wake of the interview, though Buckingham Palace denied that it was the reason, saying the new arrangements "reflect the composition of the television and radio industries today."

-Prince William was reported to have been "overcome with a feeling of dread" when he saw the interview, while Prince Harry initially refused to watch it and later blamed Bashir for asking personal invasive questions and not his mother for answering them.
+Prince William who was 13 years old at the time of the interview's airing was reported to have been "overcome with a feeling of dread" when he saw the interview, while Prince Harry who was 11 years old at the time initially refused to watch it and later blamed Bashir for asking personal invasive questions and not his mother for answering them.
 In Simon Heffer's opinion, by going public about her marital issues, Diana's only purpose was "to manipulate public opinion ruthlessly, and to cause whatever damage she could to her husband and his family."
 Tina Brown held a similar view and argued that Diana's "purpose was to frame herself to the British public as a betrayed woman before the increasingly inevitable divorce from Charles".
 The interview proved to be the tipping point.
 On 20 December, Buckingham Palace announced that the Queen had sent letters to Charles and Diana, advising them to divorce.

 Sarah Bradford believed Diana was a "victim of her own poor judgment" as she lost social privilege by doing the Panorama interview.
 However, according to former BBC Royal Correspondent Jennie Bond, Diana told Bond in late 1996 that she did not regret the interview.
 She is reported to have said: "Suddenly it seemed right, particularly with a divorce on the horizon.
 I thought that would mean a gagging clause.
 And I felt it was then or never."